jasencdev/the-portfolio/app/posts/markdown-guide.md

 date: 2023-11-15
 ---

+# Markdown Fundamentals: A Comprehensive Guide for Developers

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.

 ## Headings